Ryan Bizzarro

 Bizzarro is a member of the Democratic Party and currently serves in House Democratic Leadership as the House Democratic Policy Chairman.
+He was a candidate for Pennsylvania State Treasurer in the 2024 election, but lost the primary to Erin McClelland.

 Early life and background

 Bizzarro is a lifelong resident of Erie, Pennsylvania.
-A survivor of childhood leukemia, he attended McDowell High School, in Erie, graduating in 2004.
+A survivor of childhood leukemia, he attended McDowell High School, graduating in 2004.

 In 2008, he graduated from Edinboro University with degrees in political science and criminal justice.
 He also received a master's degree from Gannon University in public administration.

 After receiving his master's degree, Bizzarro worked for the county as a victim/witness coordinator and as an advocate for the Office of the Erie County District Attorney and the Crime Victim Center.
 He also worked as a behavioral health specialist at McKinley Elementary School and in business development for the Erie County Convention Center Authority.

 State representative

-Bizzarro was elected to the Pennsylvania House of Representatives in 2012, defeating Republican attorney Jason Owen, and was sworn in on January 1, 2013.
+Bizzarro was elected to the Pennsylvania House of Representatives in 2012, defeating Republican attorney Jason Owen.
+He was sworn in on January 1, 2013.

 Bizzarro was elected to serve in House Democratic Leadership as the House Democratic Policy Committee Chairman for the 2021-22 Legislative Session.
-The Policy Committee traveled the state to host hearings and organize roundtable discussions and tours.
-The committee's work included explaining how federal dollars could be used to invest in PA's future through the PA Rescue Plan.
-Bizzarro was elected to chair the House Policy Committee in 2023-24.

-Under his leadership, Bizzarro oversaw the creation of the Subcommittee on Progressive Policies for Working People, which is chaired by Rep. Danilo Burgos.
-He also oversaw the creation of the Subcommittee on Labor, Energy, and Development, which is chaired by Rep. Nick Pisciottano.
-Rep. Mary Isaacson serves as the committee vice chair, and Rep. Melissa Shusterman serves as the committee deputy vice chair.
+He was elected to chair the House Policy Committee in 2023-24.
+As chair, he oversaw the creation of the Subcommittee on Progressive Policies for Working People and the Subcommittee on Labor, Energy, and Development.

-He also serves on the House Rules Committee.
-He previously served as chief deputy House whip, and vice chairman of the Northwest Delegation.
-Additional positions previously held include vice chairman of the House Democratic Policy Committee; Democratic secretary of the House Veterans Affairs & Emergency Preparedness Committee; and as a member of the House Consumer Affairs, Insurance and Judiciary committees as well as the Judiciary Subcommittee on Courts.

-Bizzarro is on the Climate Change Advisory Committee, which is tasked to establish and review Pennsylvania's official action plan to combat climate change.
-He also sits on the Pennsylvania Grade Crude Development Advisory Council, examining existing technical regulations and policies for the oil and gas industry.
+He also sits on the House Rules Committee; on the Climate Change Advisory Committee, which is tasked to establish and review Pennsylvania's official action plan to combat climate change; and on the Pennsylvania Grade Crude Development Advisory Council, examining existing technical regulations and policies for the oil and gas industry.